Accessing the client’s local drives¶

 , is only usable during the lifetime of the ThinLinc session.
 If the user ends the session without unmounting and then starts a new session, the mount will not be usable even if the session number happens to be same.
 In this case, any attempts to access the mount will give the error message “Stale NFS file handle”.
 To be able to use the local drive, the user needs to run tl-mount-localdrives.The mounted local drive does not fully support POSIX semantics.
 The usual limitations of NFSv3 applies.
 Additionally, if the file is moved to another directory while a process has the file open, the process will get a “Stale NFS file handle” error on any subsequent file operation for that file.

 Local files are uniquely identified by their inode number.
-Some file system implementations, such as the Linux kernel FAT implementation, do not provide persistant inode numbers.
+Some file system implementations, such as the Linux kernel FAT implementation, do not provide persistent inode numbers.
 Inode numbers will change on each remount, which usually results in “Stale NFS file handle” errors.